 “There’s no denying Yates’ piercing wit and unflinching commitment to telling the truth as she sees it,” writes Gary Peterson in the San Jose Mercury News.
 “From ‘I Don’t Want to Have a Baby,’ to ‘Shut Yer Face,’ to ‘Foreign Policy Folk Song,’ you don’t have to wonder what she’s thinking.”

 In the few short years since those initial performances, Yates has already recorded two full-length albums and has one more currently in the works, entirely comprised of original songs for children.
-She’s supported and performed with members of Americana bands (including Hot Buttered Rum, Railroad Earth, Fruition, Leftover Salmon and others) and rock bands (New Monsoon, Grant Farm, Good Gravy, Scott Pemberton Trio), as well as with other singer-songwriters and stand-up comedians, showing her versatility as a performer.
-She’s toured America and performs regularly in the Bay Area and on the west coast, making yearly pilgrimages across America and back as a way of getting to know her fans’ couches.
+She’s supported and performed with members of Americana bands (including Hot Buttered Rum, Railroad Earth, Fruition, Leftover Salmon and others) and rock bands (New Monsoon, Grant Farm, Good Gravy, Scott Pemberton Trio), as well as with other singer-songwriters and stand-up comedians.
+She performs regularly in the Bay Area and on the west coast, making yearly pilgrimages across America and back as a way of getting to know her fans’ couches.
 Although she’s still in the beginning stages of Eventual Ukulele Superstardom, she is sure that soon she will be able to drop the “Eventual” and just move on to total world domination.
 Especially since she now also plays the tenor banjo – everyone knows how effective a communication tool banjos can be.

 Ever since she learned to use a camera as an Army journalist, Emily has been addicted to semi-obsessively documenting all the interesting-looking people, places, things and events in her life.
 She’s shot a bunch of famous people and myriad events (including this thing called the Iraq War, which many people have forgotten about), but her favorite subjects are musicians, babies and nature.
 Her camera of choice is a Nikon D90 and she hates using a flash.